czbiohub-sf/grassp/README.md

 9. Optionally, disable static type checking (see [below](#static-type-checking) for details).

+10. Update the `AUTHORS` file as appropriate (this is especially important for projects that will become public, as this file is referred to in the `LICENSE`).

 ## Features and design decisions
 ### Defining package and project metadata